AchmadRijalu/RecipeBuddy/README.md

 - **Local JSON** — reliable and offline access instead of API.
 - **UserDefaults** — simple persistence; Core Data/SwiftData would be more scalable.
 - **Kingfisher** — fast implementation but adds an external dependency.
-- **MVVM over Redux-style** — less boilerplate, quicker to implement.
+- **MVVM over Redux/VIPER style** — less boilerplate, quicker to implement.

 ## ✅ What I Completed
 **Level 1** of the coding test: